LukeHackett/aws-certificated-security-speciality-study-notes/chapter-06/README.md

 Objects inserted in the bucket after this configuration is performed will be encrypted even if no encryption option is specified in the request

+One unnoticed advantage is that you can audit key usage when using SSE-KMS, as you can view the KMS requests vis CloudTrial

 It is also important to know that an extra cost might incur in this configuration, as additional requests are being made to the AWS KMS service.

+Objects encrypted using the SSE-KMS method can never be read by anonymous users, as these users would need access to KMS to decrypt the data - likewise uploading new files anonymously is not supported either.

+##### Uploading Large files with KMS

+When uploading a large file to S3, you must use a multipart upload.
+The requester must ask have permissions:

+- `kms:GenerateKey` allows you to encrypt each object part with a unique data key
+- `kms:Decrypt`- decrypt the object parts before the can be assembled in to large file, and then encrypt the entire file as one

+AWS will stitch the file back together, and use these permissions to encrypt the file.

+**Note: this is a typical exam question.**

 #### SSE-C Encryption